schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 			# copy hints from another layer
 			import copy
 			layer.hints = copy.copy(anotherlayer.hints)
-			# remember to reconnect the hints' nodes with the new layer's nodes
+			# remember to reconnect the hints' nodes with the new layer’s nodes